 3. Hiking

 Hiking is the perfect fun inexpensive hobby if you love the outdoors.
 It provides the opportunity to take in amazing scenery, get some gentle exercises, and all without spending a cent.
-Look up any national parks or famous hikes in your local area (there’s bounded to be at least one!).
-Take a water bottle and some energy-fuelling snacks and enjoy the great outdoors!

 4. Home-Town Tourism

 Have you ever thought about what makes tourists come to your town?
 Often, there are jewels in our own hometowns that we’ve never even noticed before!
-Make like a tourist and explore your local area, and you never know what hidden gems you might discover.

 5. Volunteer

-Volunteer for charities will not only give you a meaningful hobby but will benefit others too.
+Volunteering for charities will not only give you a meaningful hobby but will benefit others too.
 Think of a local charity nearby that you’d really love to give back to, and ask how you might be able to help out.
-Alternatively, if there’s a cause you’re passionate about but can’t find a charity for, why not start fundraising for them?

 6. Wild Swimming